Skip to main content

 • Behavior:

-• Swift Structs can implement Protocols (similar to C# Interfaces), have methods, Extensions, etc., possessing almost all capabilities of a Class except inheritance.
+• Swift Structs can implement Protocols (similar to C# Interfaces), have methods, extensions, etc., possessing almost all capabilities of a Class except inheritance.

-• In C#, Structs are typically used for lightweight data encapsulation.
-In Swift, Structs are First-Class Citizens; even String, Array, and Dictionary in the standard library are Structs.
+• In C#, Structs are typically used for lightweight data encapsulation; in Swift, Structs are First-class Citizens.
+Even String, Array, and Dictionary in the standard library are Structs.

 Structure and Class Instances & Accessing Properties